The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 What's the best AI visibility tool in 2026?

 For most content, SEO, and marketing teams, the best AI visibility tool is Frase, because it tracks where AI search cites your brand across ChatGPT, Perplexity, Claude, Gemini, and Google AI, then connects that signal to research, writing, optimization, and publishing in the same workflow.
-Most tools in the category stop at monitoring and alerts; Frase is built to monitor and act.
-If your only need is the deepest enterprise tracking, Profound is the strongest dedicated monitor, and Semrush AI Toolkit fits teams already standardized on Semrush.
+Practically, that means a citation you lost on Monday can be a republished page by Friday without leaving the tool, and the monitoring keeps running afterwards.

 What's the best AI visibility tool for monitoring and fixing in one place?